Beard In Passport Photo: Yes Or No?

 If you’re worried about not matching your passport photo anyway, you can shave before your trip to be 100% sure that everything will go smooth.
 And, mind you, you don’t have to reduce your handsome beard to light stubble – a careful trimming to the point where you’re easily recognised will be enough.

 We hope that this post’s tips have given you the answer to every beard-related question you had!
-Now that you’ve figured out what to do with your facial hair, you should also look at the other specifications issued by the British government.
+Now that you’ve figured out what to do with your facial hair, you should also look at the other specifications issued by the British government (there are some on hair, too!).
 Thankfully, you don’t need to trudge through all of them and eventually get lost, as there’s an easier online solution to this.

 Use our automatic tool that can give you a picture that’s ready to print anywhere.
 Not only will it remove the background and crop your digital picture to the acceptable size, but it will also check the resulting image against the relevant requirements.
 This is probably the easiest way to get a new passport photograph.